DreamOfTheRedChamber/system-design-interviews/Basics_Multithreading.md

 ###### Could only perform operation on a single variable, not multiples
 * Please see a counter impl based on UNSAFE: https://github.com/DreamOfTheRedChamber/system-design-interviews/blob/master/code/multithreads/Counter.md#unsafe-class-implementation

+###### Could not break deadlock by releasing the lock proactively
+* For synchronized keyword usage, when the thread could not get all resources, it will enter blocked state and could not do anything else.

 ##### Optimization after JDK 1.6
 * References:
   * https://www.infoq.com/articles/java-threading-optimizations-p1/